 📍 100 Loewen Road, Dempsey, Singapore 248837

-Step into an award-winning building to discover a diverse and nostalgic exhibition featuring over 50,000 vintage toys and collectables, from more than 40 countries worldwide.
+Step into an award-winning building to discover a diverse and nostalgic exhibition featuring more than 50,000 vintage toys and collectables, from more than 40 countries worldwide.
 From 1800s to 1980s, both kids and adults will be in awe exploring four themed zones with plenty of games and excitement.

 📍26 Seah St, Singapore 188382

-Another kid-friendly exhibition to see in Singapore.
-Explore over 850 mind-blowing exhibitions spanning eight interactive galleries.
+Another kid-friendly and teenager-friendly exhibition to see in Singapore.
+Explore more than 850 mind-blowing exhibitions spanning eight interactive galleries.
 Through virtual worlds, hands-on experiments, schooling about energy transfers, 3D printing of the future and much more… it’s an ideal place to discover something new and exciting.

 Entry: $4 onwards depending on age